vkakerbeck/tbp.monty/docs/overview/benchmark-experiments.md

 title: Benchmark Experiments
 description: Performance of current implementation on our benchmark test suite.
 ---
+# General Notes
+These benchmark experiments are not common benchmarks from the AI field.
+There are a **set of experiments we have defined for ourselves to track our research progress**.
+They specifically evaluate capabilities that we have added or plan to add to Monty.

+You can find Monty experiment configs for all the following experiments in the [benchmarks](https://github.com/thousandbrainsproject/tbp.monty/tree/main/benchmarks) folder.
+Note that the experiment parameters are not overly optimized for accuracy. **The parameters used here aim to strike a good balance between speed and accuracy** to allow our researchers to iterate quickly and evaluate algorithm changes regularly.
+If a particular use case requires higher accuracy or faster learning or inference, this can be achieved by adjusting learning module parameters.

+If you want to evaluate Monty on external benchmarks, please have a look at our [application criteria](./application-criteria.md) and [challenging preconceptions](./vision-of-the-thousand-brains-project/challenging-preconceptions.md) pages first.
+Particularly, note that Monty is a sensorimotor system made to efficiently learn and infer by interacting with an environment.
+It is not designed for large, static datasets.

 # Object and Pose Recognition on the YCB Dataset

 ## What Do We Test?